 Family and friends gather in Gloria’s home for nine nights in a row for a traditional West Indian wake to honour her memory.
 It’s a lively affair, with rum and patties and the kind of close to bone jibes that come with the intimacy of familial bonds.

-We see how Carribean roots and British upbringing entwine, as traditions are learned and passed down from a country that is no longer home.
-And for most family members, never has been.
+We see how Caribbean roots and British upbringing entwine, as traditions are learned and passed down from a country that is no longer home – and for most family members, never has been.

 Cecilia Noble as Aunt Maggie and Ricky Fearon as Uncle Vince in Nine Night at the National Theatre.
 Photo by Helen Murray

-It falls upon Lorriane (Franc Ashman) to host and cater for the extended wake.
+It falls upon Lorriane (who is played by playright Natasha Gordon) to host and cater for the extended wake.
 After months of nursing her terminally ill mother, Lorraine’s wiped out and the Jamacian jollity and dances jar with the British aspects of her upbringing.

 Her brother Robert (Oliver Alvin-Wise) is too caught up in his own plans to get rich to be much help and her student daughter Anita is trying to negotiate her own racial and cultural identity.